 The photo of the farm house interior was discovered by Mae Ngai.

-CAMOC is open on Wednesday and Friday from 9:30am to 2pm and Saturday and Sunday from 10am to 4pm.
+We are currently open Wednesday and Friday from 9:30am to 2pm, and Saturday and Sunday from 10am to 4pm.
 Group visits by appointment only.
-Visitors are required to wear a mask at all times while inside the Museum.
+All individuals in the Museum are required to wear a mask at all times.